awsdocs/amazon-ecr-user-guide/doc_source/vpc-endpoints.md

 + Amazon ECS tasks using the Fargate launch type that pull container images from Amazon ECR that also use the `awslogs` log driver to send log information to CloudWatch Logs require the CloudWatch Logs VPC endpoint\.
 For more information, see [Create the CloudWatch Logs endpoint](#ecr-setting-up-cloudwatch-logs)\.
 + The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC\.
 + VPC endpoints currently don't support cross\-Region requests\.
 Ensure that you create your VPC endpoints in the same Region where you plan to issue your API calls to Amazon ECR\.
 + VPC endpoints only support Amazon provided DNS through Amazon Route 53\.
 If you want to use your own DNS, you can use conditional DNS forwarding\.
 For more information, see [DHCP Options Sets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_DHCP_Options.html) in the *Amazon VPC User Guide*\.
 + If your containers have existing connections to Amazon S3, their connections might be briefly interrupted when you add the Amazon S3 gateway endpoint\.
 If you want to avoid this interruption, create a new VPC that uses the Amazon S3 gateway endpoint and then migrate your Amazon ECS cluster and its containers into the new VPC\.

 ### Considerations for Windows images<a name="ecr-vpc-endpoint-windows-considerations"></a>

 Images based on the Windows operating system include artifacts that are restricted by license from being distributed\.
 By default, when you push Windows images to an Amazon ECR repository, the layers that include these artifacts are not pushed as they are considered *foreign layers*\.
 When the artifacts are provided by Microsoft, the foreign layers are retrieved from Microsoft Azure infrastructure\.
 For this reason, to enable your containers to pull these foreign layers from Azure additional steps are needed beyond creating the VPC endpoints\.

-It is possible to override this behaviour when pushing Windows images to Amazon ECR by using the `--allow-nondistributable-artifacts` flag in the Docker daemon\.
+It is possible to override this behavior when pushing Windows images to Amazon ECR by using the `--allow-nondistributable-artifacts` flag in the Docker daemon\.
 When enabled, this flag will push the licensed layers to Amazon ECR which enables these images to be pulled from Amazon ECR via the VPC endpoint without additional access to Azure being required\.

 **Important**
 Using the `--allow-nondistributable-artifacts` flag does not preclude your obligation to comply with the terms of the Windows container base image license; you cannot post Windows content for public or third\-party redistribution\.
 Usage within your own environment is allowed\.